ornao/pp2/README.md

 The game consist of the following screens:

-- A home page / start screen with instructions icon in the top line, game title and user login
+- A home page / start screen with game title, instructions how to play game and user login
-- Choose game difficulty level screen
+- Choose game difficulty level screen with name displayed in top corner of screen
-- Main game screen - it contains number of questions remaining in the round (progress bar), interactive map to click, current score and high score
+- Main game screen - it contains interactive map to click, questions clearly displayed, number of questions remaining in the round (progress bar) and current score
 - Highscore page with most recent scores from local storage
 - The contact page with contact form which allows users to send an email to the developer and provide their feedback
 - A separate 404 error page